-After working with some of the top MIDI controllers on the market, I have found that not all of them perform equally well with FL Studio.
-In this guide, you’ll discover my top options when connecting a MIDI controller to FL Studio.
+After working with some of the top MIDI keyboards on the market, I have found that not all of them perform equally well with FL Studio.
+In this guide, you’ll discover my top options when connecting a MIDI keyboard to FL Studio.

 Best MIDI Controllers For FL Studio 20

-There is a large selection of MIDI controllers on the market.
+There is a large selection of controllers on the market.
 Some work better with physical hardware, while others are fitted with the right technology to integrate with software solutions.
-When connected to your MIDI controller to FL Studio, there are a few things to take into mind – not all of these controllers work well with this beat maker software.
-Below, you find the top selection of MIDI controllers for FL Studio that integrates with ease and gives you the performance you expect.
+When connected to your MIDI keyboards to FL Studio, there are a few things to take into mind – not all of these controllers work well with this beat maker software.
+Below, you find the top selection of MIDI launchpads and keyboards for FL Studio that integrates with ease and gives you the performance you expect.

 - Features semi-weighted keys